Formation and Localization of Four-wing Attractor in Phase space: Nambu Mechanics

-Nambu mechanics is the generalization of Hamiltonian mechanics.
 In Hamiltonian mechanics, the Poisson bracket describes the dynamics involving a pair of canonical variables.
-The Nambu mechanics also involves Poission-like brackets involving three or more canonical variables\cite{PhysRevD.7.2405}.
-This generalization is then very useful in describing the dynamics in phase space of dimension three or more.
-In Hamiltonian mechanics, the evolution of any canonical variable is given by
+Nambu mechanics extends this concept by involving Poisson-like brackets with three or more canonical variables \cite{PhysRevD.7.2405}.
+This generalization is particularly useful for describing dynamics in phase spaces of three dimensions or more.
+In Hamiltonian mechanics, the evolution of any canonical variable is determined by